Jerome Napoleon Bonaparte, Napoleon’s American Nephew

 I have been received in the kindest manner possible by my grandmother, my uncles, and aunts, and cousins, and all my nearest and most distant relations, who are in Rome.
 We mean to stay here during the winter.… I have been so much occupied in looking for apartments for mamma, making tight bargains, and seeing my relations that I have not had time to see anything of Rome, except St. Peter’s celebrated church, which I have seen but superficially.
 (3)

 While Jerome was in Rome, the Bonapartes conceived the idea of marrying him to Joseph Bonaparte’s youngest daughter Charlotte.
-Here is Betsy’s take on the proposition, from a letter to her father in January 1822:
+Here is Betsy’s take on the proposition, from a letter she wrote to her father in January 1822:

 As I plainly see, it is the only sure way of relieving myself of the expense he occasions me and I can ill afford. … I do, indeed, regret that there is no one of the whole [Bonaparte] connection rich enough to allow me twelve hundred dollars a year for Bo’s maintenance. … He has resumed his family name, which piece of vanity may give me some trouble about his passports. … I can only say I have spent my time and money on this boy.
 (4)

-Jerome wrote to his grandfather at the same time:
+Jerome wrote to his grandfather at the same time.

 My grandmother and my aunt and uncle talk of marrying me to my uncle’s, the Count of Survilliers’ daughter, who is in the United States.
 I hope it may take place, for then I would return immediately to America to pass the rest of my life among my relations and friends.
 Mamma is very anxious for the match.
 My father is also, and all of my father’s family, so that I hope you will also approve of it.
 (5)